 - (n) Except as provided for in Article 9 (c) (maternity leave), seniority will be frozen during a layoff or leave of absence without pay in excess of thirty (30) days.
-If the employee returns to regular employment, seniority will be restored to the frozen level. - (o) An employee shall lose seniority and employment in the event that: - (i) the employee voluntarily quits; - (ii) the employee is discharged for just cause and is not reinstated by an arbitrator; - (iii) The employee fails to report for work within ten (10) working days after notification by the Employer of recall to work following layoff.
-If an employee fails to return to work for reasons of sickness or accident, the employee must provide a medical certificate from a qualified physician prior to reinstatement; - (iv) the employee has been laid off for a period exceeding twelve (12) consecutive months; - (v) the employee has been absent without an explanation satisfactory to the Employer for three (3) working days; - (vi) the employee fails to report to work after an authorized leave of absence without providing an explanation satisfactory to the Employer; - (vii) the employee retires.
+If the employee returns to regular employment, seniority will be restored to the frozen level. - (o) An employee shall lose seniority and employment in the event that:

+- (i) the employee voluntarily quits; - (ii) the employee is discharged for just cause and is not reinstated by an arbitrator; - (iii) The employee fails to report for work within ten (10) working days after notification by the Employer of recall to work following layoff.
+If an employee fails to return to work for reasons of sickness or accident, the employee must provide a medical certificate from a qualified physician prior to reinstatement; - (iv) the employee has been laid off for a period exceeding fourteen (14) or eighteen (18) consecutive months for employees of five years or more of continuous service; - (v) the employee has been absent without an explanation satisfactory to the Employer for three (3) working days; - (vi) the employee fails to report to work after an authorized leave of absence without providing an explanation satisfactory to the Employer; - (vii) the employee retires.